 Pray Wait Trust

 Throughout this period of seemingly unanswered prayer, this faithful and godly wife learned a valuable lesson on prayer.
 We can’t simply pray once, forget about our prayers, and move on with our lives.
-Instead, we must pray, wait, trust.
+Instead, we must pray, wait, and trust.
 If we’re going to see our prayers answered, we can’t send up a single prayer and forget about it.
-Effective prayer results when we pray wait trust over the long haul.
+Effective prayer results when we pray and wait and trust over the long haul.

 Effective prayer begins with a cry to the only one who can answer our problems.
 This is why the widow in Jesus’ story called out to the judge, “Give me legal protection from my opponent.”
-She knew that even though the judge was unrighteous, he was also the only one who could give her the help that she needed.
+She knew that even though the judge was unrighteous, he was also the only one who could give her the help she needed.

 We should trust that there is an answer waiting for us.
 This is even truer when we pray for things that we know are in the will of God.
-For example, we can know that God wants us to experience spiritual growth and greater love, joy, peace, and hope.
+For example, we can understand that God wants us to experience spiritual growth and more extraordinary love, joy, peace, and hope.
 So when we pray for these things, we can do so with confidence and trust that he will answer.

 She didn’t wait in anxiety or fear.
 She didn’t worry or doubt.
 She waited in faith.

-If you’ve had difficulty with sustaining your prayer-life in the past, I’d encourage you to read Jesus’ parable of the petitioning widow again.
+If you’ve had difficulty sustaining your prayer life in the past, I will encourage you to read Jesus’ parable of the petitioning widow again.
 Then, reflect on the words he told his disciples immediately after: “Hear what the unrighteous judge said; now, will not God bring about justice for His elect who cry to Him day and night, and will He delay long over them?
 I tell you that He will bring about justice for them quickly” (Luke 18:6-8).

-If we will continue to pray wait trust, then God will bring an answer.
+If we continue to pray wait trust, then God will bring an answer.
 Don’t doubt.
 Don’t worry.
 Don’t fear.

-We don’t have an unrighteous judge, we have a holy, loving Father who longs to hear from us and answer our prayers.
+We don’t have an unrighteous judge; we have a holy, loving Father who longs to hear from us and answer our prayers.